vstinner/cpython_core_tutorial/where_should_i_start.rst

 Contribute to CPython: where should I start?
 ++++++++++++++++++++++++++++++++++++++++++++

+CPython core isn't the easiest place to start.
+The development process is rather enterprisy with long release cycles and rigid backwards compatibility policy.
+CPython also support a lot of platforms and CPU architectures.

 How can you start?
 Where?
 That's an hard question.
 CPython is old and widely
 used: any change must be carefully discussed to remain Python homogenous.
 For bug fixes, the most complex part is the backward compatibility.